 How to get there: you have to head across crocodile bridge if you are going to Jaco, Manuel Antonio, the South Pacific, or the Osa Peninsula from San Jose.
 Public buses won’t stop, but private transport will usually make a stop here (and is used to being asked to).

 Number of reports: 3

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 The American crocodile is one of the larger crocodile species, with males reaching lengths of up to 6 m and weighing over 900 kg.
 Crocodile Bridge gives you a chance to see these amazing animals at a safe distance, and for free.
 They are there year-round and often in large numbers.
-Most tours passing through the area will involve a stop off allowing you to peer over the side and see these incredible creatures from the bridge!
-If you are in private transport you can park nearby.
-Alternatively, you can ask your driver to stop by the bridge and allow you some time to look out.
+Most tours passing through the area will involve a stop off allowing you to peer over the side and see these incredible creatures from the Bridge!
+If you are in private transport you can park nearby next to the restaurants and cafes.
+Alternatively, you can ask your driver to stop by the Bridge and allow you some time to look out.

 Photo credit: WildSide team member Katie Thomas